Skateside/ariajs/README.md

 ## State of this library

-This library is currently a **work in progress** and tests are still being written.
-Once that's finished, I'll write some more complete documentation.
+This library has been tested and should be production-ready.
+I'm in the process of writing some better documentation.